FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 ## The dpkg-buildpackage workflow

-Let's say we have a hello world Python application named "hello2.py".
+Let's say we have a hello world Python application named "hello".
 It prints "hello 2" and we want it to be installed to /usr/bin.

 dpkg-buildpackage requires you to specify: